SocketCluster/stream-demux/README.md

 The `StreamDemux` class returns streams of class `DemuxedAsyncIterableStream` (base class `AsyncIterableStream`).
 See https://github.com/SocketCluster/async-iterable-stream

-This library is currently less than 70 lines of code in total (including whitespace) and has 2 dependencies:

-- AsyncIterableStream: < 40 LOC
-- WritableAsyncIterableStream: < 90 LOC

 This library uses a queue which is implemented as a singly-linked list; this allows each loop to consume at its own pace without missing any events (supports nested await statements).
 An 'event' in the queue can be garbage-collected as soon as the slowest consumer moves its pointer past it.

 ## Installation